Harrison Bader Preview, Player Props: Yankees vs. Tigers

-On Wednesday, Harrison Bader (.139 on-base percentage in past 10 games, 136 points below season-long percentage) and the New York Yankees play the Detroit Tigers, whose starting pitcher will be Brendan White.
-First pitch is at 6:40 PM ET.
+On Thursday, Harrison Bader (batting .121 in his past 10 games) and the New York Yankees face the Detroit Tigers, whose starting pitcher will be Matt Manning.
+First pitch is at 1:10 PM ET.

 Harrison Bader Game Info & Props vs. the Tigers